rvermeulen/qlenv/README.md

 Based on the awesome https://github.com/rbenv/rbenv and very much in alpha state.

 The version to be used can be specified in the environment variable `CODEQL_VERSION` or in the file `.codeql-version`.
-The environment variable overwrites possible version specifications in the `.codeql-version` file can exists anywhere on the path from the current working directory up to the root of the filesystem.
+The environment variable overwrites possible version specifications in the `.codeql-version` file.
+The `.codeql-version` can exists anywhere on the path from the current working directory up to the root of the filesystem.

 A default `~/.qlenv/version` file with the version specification can created to specify a defaul version if none is specified.